 As a Mom, I look for a protected place to park to get the kids in-and-out.
 My boys look at the terrain and go for features that excite them.

 Spooner Summit Sledding Area

-Just pass Spooner Summit on Nevada Highway 50 at the turnoff for Lake Tahoe on Nevada Highway 28, I found a locals spot for free sledding.
+Just pass Spooner Summit on Nevada Highway 50 at the turnoff on Nevada Highway 28 for Lake Tahoe, I found a locals spot for free sledding.

 The Spooner Summit, 12 miles from downtown Carson City, crests at 7,145 feet in the Carson Range.
 Within sight of the highway, I found a steep hill with even snow coverage that attracts kids of all ages.

-I found a limited amount of parking in front of the sledding hill and along the short access road off the highway.
-With off-highway parking and a steep hill, this area attracts a crowd quick during school holidays.
+I found parking in front of the sledding hill and along the short access road off the highway.
+With off-highway parking and a steep hill, this area attracts a crowd quick during school holidays and weekends.

 Spooner Summit Sledding Area isn’t groomed so brushes and rocks add obstacles.
 My carful of kids enjoy the challenge though smaller kids might be intimidated by the speed of the hill.

-With a couple of areas to sled, the carful of kids spent hours racing each other at the Spooner Summit Sledding area.
-This area is free but doesn’t feature trash cans or restrooms, though I found year-round pit toilets at the Spooner Lake Nevada State Park, across the highway.
+With a couple of areas to sled, the carful of kids spend hours racing each other at the Spooner Summit Sledding area.
+This area is free but doesn’t feature trash cans or restrooms.
+Though I found year-round pit toilets at the Spooner Lake Nevada State Park, across the highway.

 Spooner Lake Nevada State Park